N-Tech01/IPS-Academy-Website-Data-Leakage-Report/README.md

 While searching through Google, I came across sensitive data accessible on the **IPS Academy website**.
 Specifically, I noticed that some private data is exposed through the following link:
 `https://www.ipsacademy.org/assets/`

-This directory may contain sensitive files that could be accessed by unauthorized users, posing a potential security risk.
+This directory may contain sensitive files that could be accessed by unauthorized users.

 > **Disclaimer**: This project is for educational purposes only.
 > **Note**: The link is functional and accessible.